pmcclay/hc05_baudat/README.md

 ## Wiring

 There are many descriptions of wiring HC-05 or similar modules to various Arduino-ish boards for various purposes.
-[This diagram](http://www.buildlog.net/blog/wp-content/uploads/2017/10/hc-05_prog.png) from [This page](http://www.buildlog.net/blog/2017/10/using-the-hc-05-bluetooth-module/) looks appropriate for using _hc05_baudat_ with UNO-like boards.
+[This diagram](http://www.buildlog.net/blog/wp-content/uploads/2017/10/hc-05_prog.png) from [This page](http://www.buildlog.net/blog/2017/10/using-the-hc-05-bluetooth-module/) looks appropriate for using _baudat_ with UNO-like boards.
 The connection to RESET is helpful but not essential.

 The same connection scheme applies for Digispark-like boards with adjustment for the differently shaped board. +5V, GND & RESET should be obvious.
 Change RX (on the Digispark, connected to TX from the HC-05) to pin 2 and TX (from the Digispark, connected to RX on the HC-05) to pin 0.
-[TODO example]

 (It might be that someone thinks HC-05 signal pins tolerate 5V just fine and routinely connects them directly to 5V devices, but I wouldn't know anything about such nonsense.
 That someone probably punts to resistive dividers in "keeper" builds anyhow.)

-## mega tiny
+## mega/tiny
 This sketch should compile for "typical" UNO-like ATmega boards, and for Digispark-like ATtiny85 boards.

 Cleaning up a 1.0 version in early 2020 was awkward because the [Digistump ATtiny core](https://github.com/digistump/DigistumpArduino) for Arduino was never perfect and has gone unmaintained for a few years while Spence Konde is actively working on [a superior ATtiny core](https://github.com/SpenceKonde/ATTinyCore) that's _almost_ able to handle this without coding much differently than would be for a mega-only version.